Making Study in University-Based English Programs A Reality

 - Courses tied to university semester system.
 Longer-term courses emphasized.

 The Case for Private English Schools

-- Many schools located in city centers with good access to public transportation.
+- Many schools are located in city centers with good access to public transportation.

-- Courses offered to prepare students for standardized tests such as TOEIC, TOEFL and Cambridge Certificate also offered.
+- Courses offered to prepare students for standardized tests such as TOEIC, TOEFL, and Cambridge Certificate are also offered.

 - Greater range of price options depending on the course.

 If you want to feel what it’s like to be a university student, university-governed ESL programs might be the best option.